 Brad Owen – Democrat (1997-2017)

 Born in Tacoma on May 23, 1950, Owen served four years as Finance Commissioner for the City of Shelton, six years in the House of Representatives and fourteen years in the Washington State Senate, prior to his 1996 election to the office of Lieutenant Governor.
-A prominent member of his community, Owen was a small businessman for twenty-two years.
 Lt.
 Gov. Owen has dedicated his term of service to providing leadership in the field of public health and safety, with an emphasis on substance abuse and prevention.
-He is the chair of Washington State Mentors, as well as the chair of the Legislative Committee on Economic Development and International Relations.
-He serves on the advisory board for the Drug Free America Foundation.
-He has conducted many foreign trade and goodwill missions and promotes stronger ties among Washington State’s economic and international communities.
+He is the chair of Washington State Mentors, as well as the chair of the Legislative Committee on Economic Development and International Relations, and serves on the advisory board for the Drug Free America Foundation.

 Joel Pritchard – Republican (served 1989-1997)